 Turning down a hot tub and then turning it back up to use it will not save money.
 It takes more electricity to reheat the water than it does to maintain it.
-However, permanently lowering the set temp will save between $3-$10 per month.
+However, permanently lowering the set temp will save between $3-$10 per month on energy costs.

 It’s actually when the water is being heated up that a lot of power is being consumed.
 And, that’s what significantly increases what you’ll have to pay.

 Once it’s heated up, it doesn’t require much power.

 Turning it down and up, again and again, is more expensive in the long run because each time you have to heat it up again, more power would be consumed!

 And, this heating-up process could take up to 1 to 2 hours depending on your model, considering that hot tubs heat between 3-6° per hour.

 To get it up to a temperature of 100° F (37.78° C) would be more expensive than simply leaving it at that temperature.
 So as odd as it sounds, leave it set where you like it for maximum energy efficiency.